-The output of the head address register is decoded and sent to the disk enclosure on five lines in the disk enclosure cable (E-A1A2, E-B1A2, E-C1A2, or E-D1A2).
+The output of the head address register is decoded and sent to the disk enclosure on five linés in the disk enclosure cable (E-A1A2 or E-B1A2).
 Three of these lines select chips which, with the other two lines, select the correct data head.
 Each chip contains the following circuits:

 - Four write drivers

 - Four read preamplifiers

 - Head selection logic

-- · A common read output amplifier
+- A common read output amplifier

 - Read/write selection circuits

-- · Safety circuits
+- Safety circuits